 "Brad says you've got to keep playing," Donovan said.
 "It was 7 o'clock, but my dad says ‘Sure, let's go.'
 We played fast."

 Donovan birdied No. 1 and 2, giving him an amazing eight birdies in his first 11 holes.
-After
+After a pair of pars, he birdied the short, uphill par-4 fifth.

 "So, I'm 9 under with four holes to go and I need to get to 10 to set the record," Donovan said.
 "Then I missed a good birdie chance on No. 6 and ended up bogeying No. 7."